Workflows

 And &

-The & and operator can be used to feed multiple processes with the same channel(s).
-For example:
+The & and operator can be used to call multiple processes in parallel with the same channel(s):

 process foo {